This is a sponsored post on behalf of Ohio Hog Farmers.

 How To Make Ribs On The Grill

 This might be my favorite way to make ribs because I don’t have to do any of it!
-My husband is the grill master around here, so I asked him to research the best way to make ribs, and share his best tips with you:
+My husband is the grill master around here, so I asked him to research making ribs on the grill, and share his best tips with you:

 - It’s all about heat management.
 Never forget to light your charcoal or gas grill/smoker and allow the entire grill to come up to temperature before putting the ribs in.